/shethepeople/media/media_files/WmEz2B1iJYuWCkIge6ZZ.jpg)

 Have you ever watched an Anne Hathaway film you didn’t like?
-The actor who started her acting career with romantic-comedy films now has a list of impressive credentials in her mix of relationship dramas, action adventures, adult dramas, and a slew of awards—not to mention, she’s the undisputed queen of the onscreen glow-up.
+The actor who started her acting career with romantic-comedy cinema now has a list of impressive credentials in her mix of relationship dramas, action adventures, adult dramas, and a slew of awards—not to mention, she’s the undisputed queen of the onscreen glow-up.

-As the actor turns 40 today, 12 November, we reflect on some of Hathaway’s best early rom-com films that left us with sweet mushy longing.
+We reflect on some of Hathaway’s best early rom-com films that left us with sweet mushy longing.

 Anne Hathaway Rom-Com Films